 Negotiation.
 This term has a variety of meanings dependent on the jurisdiction/territory in which it is being used but for the purposes of UCP 600 means "the purchase by the nominated bank of drafts (drawn on a bank other than the nominated bank) and/or documents under a complying presentation, by advancing or agreeing to advance funds to the beneficiary on or before the banking day on which reimbursement is due to the nominated bank".

+Presenting Bank.
+For Documentary Credit, SBLC and Guarantees, it is the bank that presents drafts and/or documents or a claim for payment.
+For BCs, it is the collecting bank that makes presentation to the drawee.

 Promissory Notes.
 These are a written promise committing the issuer to pay the payee or to order, (often a trade creditor) a specified sum either on demand or on a specified date in the future.
 (This is similar to a bill of exchange).

+Remitting Bank.
+A term used in BCs that means the bank to which the principal has entrusted the handling of a collection.

 Standby Letters of Credit.
 Unlike Documentary Credits, Standby Letters of Credit are default instruments which are sometimes issued instead of a guarantee.
-They may be issued subject to the applicable ICC rules in force, currently either UCP 600 or International Standby Practices (ISP 98), but may also contain specific exemption wording.
+They are usually subject to the applicable ICC rules in force, currently either UCP 600 or International Standby Practices (ISP 98).

-Collections.
-A typical documentary collection involves documents forwarded by an exporter's bank to an importer's bank to be released in accordance with the accompanying instructions.
-These instructions could require release of documents against payment or acceptance of a bill of exchange.
-As with Documentary Credits, there are a number of possible variations and the term collection is also used in other contexts.
-However, Collections of the type described above are normally but not always handled subject to the applicable ICC Uniform Rules for Collections - URC in force (currently ICC Publication 522).

 ANNEX 15-II